Skip to main content

 A relieved smile filled her face as she took Amar from Kunwar Pratap and kissed him again and again.
 Kunwar Pratap walked away to make sure the intruders were all dead, his blood boiling with rage.

-"A war is on" He tightened his fist as he did her bandage, seeing her wounds made him angry.
+"A war is on", He tightened his fist as he did her bandage, seeing her wounds made him angry.

 "No. We are not ready."
 She replied calmly.

 " I am.
-I can fight him one and one."
+I can fight them one-on-one."

 "I am fine, Baijilal can protect herself."

 “Bhanwarji?”
-She frowned looking around.
+She frowned, looking around.
 “Where is the boy?”

 She thought she heard a giggle at the Dangal.
 Taking the plate of food in hand, she stepped down the spiral stairs into the empty dangal.